VitMickal/shopsys/docs/installation/installation-using-docker-macos.md

 - *The `--stability=beta` option enables you to install the project from the last beta release.
 Default value for the option is `stable` but there is no stable release yet.*

 ### 1.1 Use install script
-In case you want to start demo of app as fast as possible, you can now execute install script.
+In case you want to start demo of the app as fast as possible, you can now execute install script.

 ```
 ./sripts/install.sh
 ```

-If you want to know more about what is happening during installation, continue with step `1.2`
+If you want to know more about what is happening during installation, continue with next step.

 ### 1.2 Enable second domain (optional)
 There are two domains each for different language in default installation.
 First one is available via IP adress `127.0.O.1` and second one via `127.0.0.2`.